 Our strategy in fibrosis

 Fibrosis is an internal scarring process, which can occur in response to injury, where excess connective tissue is deposited in an organ or tissue – thereby impairing its function.
 Most chronic inflammatory diseases will result in fibrosis, with progressive injury resulting in organ failure.
 Fibrotic disease can occur in nearly any tissue in the body and contributes to 45% of deaths in the developed world.
 Solid organ (such as lung, liver or kidney) fibrosis can occur as a result of many different diseases, for example inflammatory bowel disease.
 Current therapeutic options are limited for these chronic and often life-threatening diseases.

-Redx’s experienced team of scientists have considerable expertise in understanding the molecular mechanisms underlying fibrosis and hence which druggable targets to focus on.
+Redx’s experienced team of scientists has considerable expertise in understanding the molecular mechanisms underlying fibrosis and hence which druggable targets to focus on.
 We are developing cutting edge therapies that aim to stop and reverse the formation of fibrotic tissue.
 By targeting pathways involved in the progression of these devastating diseases these drugs will be disease modifying rather than simply providing symptomatic relief.